HEP-FCC/FCCeePhysicsPerformance/General/README.md

 - To see how one can run a jet algorithm over a collection of particles, see in [examples/FCCee/top/hadronic](https://github.com/HEP-FCC/FCCAnalyses/blob/master/examples/FCCee/top/hadronic/analysis.py#L40).
 This is an interface to FastJet, although not all the algorithms that are implemented in FastJet are currently available in this interface.
 See in [JetClustering.h](https://github.com/HEP-FCC/FCCAnalyses/blob/master/analyzers/dataframe/JetClustering.h) for more details.

+### Code development

+Generalities:
+- Code that is "general", expected to be useful for many analyses, is hosted into the [FCCAnalyses](https://github.com/HEP-FCC/FCCAnalyses) repository.
+- Code that is very specific to an analysis is expected to go into the "case-studies" directory of the [FCCeePhysicsPerformance](https://github.com/HEP-FCC/FCCeePhysicsPerformance) repository.
+For example, in [FCCeePhysicsPerformance/case-studies/flavour/dataframe/analyzers/](https://github.com/HEP-FCC/FCCeePhysicsPerformance/tree/master/case-studies/flavour/dataframe/analyzers), there  is a Bs2DsK.cc which contains some code  that is specific to the reconstruction of the Bs to DsK decay; for examples that use this code, and for the recipe to  set up the envirionment,  see in [flavour/VertexExamples](https://github.com/HEP-FCC/FCCeePhysicsPerformance/tree/master/case-studies/flavour/VertexExamples).
+- as a first step, since the setup is easier, you may start to  develop some code (even if it is analysis-specific) locally, in your local FCCAnalysis, and move it later to FCCeePhysicsPerformance.
+Or, if your code is of general interest, make a pull request such  that your code gets  merged in the central FCCAnalysis  repository.

+How to add a new functionnality in FCCAnalysis:
+- all the code is in [analyzers/dataframe](https://github.com/HEP-FCC/FCCAnalyses/tree/master/analyzers/dataframe)
+- you may  add a new function to an existing file, for example if you add some basic functionnality that works on the Monte-Carlo particles, like retrieving the MC particle with the highest energy, it makes sense to add it into MCParticle.cc
+- or you can create a new file MyStuff.cc (for example, FlavourTagging.cc, ParticleIdentification.cc, etc).
+In that case, you just need to create a MyStuff.h, a MyStuff.cc, and to add your MyStuff.h in the CMakeLists.txt file (look for the others .h)

 ### To produce your own Delphes samples